mguptadata/Twitter-Hate-Classification-Project/README.md

-# Combating the Spread of Misinformation and Extremism in a Networked World
+# Combating the Spread of Misinformation and Violence in a Networked World

 ## Background: